Gotta look good while saving the world.

 - In the comic series from Devil's Due, Rock 'N Roll leaps at the chance to rejoin the team when he hears it is being reformed as it means he can ignore dress regulations and is allowed to regrow his beard.

 - School Uniforms.
 Altering or adapting them is a long-standing tradition.
 Some schools do not have a uniform as such, have rules about what colours you can wear instead, eg: red top and green pants.
 Or vice-versa ("Boys must wear a dress shirt and tie", color left to choice).
 Some schools are more strict about the uniform but allow the students to accessorize using badges and insignia.
 For example a student might wear a school badge, a club collar pin, and another token denoting a student officer (student council, class representative, student first aider, school librarian, etc) from armbands to sashes.
 Enterprising students can use this to bring this trope into play.

 - In Finland during early days of WWII there wasn't enough uniforms to go around, only a small insignia and rifles, and even then, many members of the old militias brought their own.
 The name for the ragtag clothes was "model Cajander" after the defence minister at the time.

-- These young Chinese men and women in basic training have added such things as pink hair ties, painted nails, buttons, designer handbags, and long white sleeves to the basic green uniform of Chinese with Chopper Support.
+- These young Chinese men and women at mandatory military training have added such things as pink hair ties, painted nails, buttons, designer handbags, and long white sleeves to the basic green uniform of Chinese with Chopper Support.

 - Free French general Leclerc wore a képi that was made by his comrades in arms at Koufra from a French colonial soldier's chéchia cap, a leather visor and two stars from an Italian captain's uniform from 1942 to the end of the war.